utilForever/Cubby-v1/README.md

 ## Features

-* 3D voxel engine with cuboid and box-based rendering aesthetic.
+* 3D voxel game client with cuboid and box-based rendering aesthetic.
 * GLSL shader support.
 * Support for deferred or forward rendering.
 * Fully dynamic and unlimited lighting system using deferred lighting model.